julius-kress/LLMWeaknessEval/README.md

 - `feedback_results.csv` I fed back the found vulnerabilities to the models and told them to fix their code and these are the results
 - `evaluated_feedback.txt` A comparison of the detected CWEs before and after I fed back the scanner output to the models
 - `distribution_results.txt` A first attempt to find patterns and group all individual cases

+#### More analysis
+In files [analysis.ipynb](utils/analysis.ipynb) there is some general analysis by Parsa and in [manual_analysis](utils/manual_analysis.ipynb) is analysis regarding the vulnerability categories.
+It involves the results gathered from the manual tagging.

+#### Manual tagging
+I manually tagged all tasks where all models failed to generate secure code and uploaded them into [Manual results](evaluation_results/manual_checks).

 ### Utils
 This folder contains some python scripts to further process the collected data (prompts, generated code, detected vulnerabilities, ...)